 SlickVPN’s price is middle of the road against most others and those others provided us with better help, support, and service in the end.

 Getting started was a slight pain, but the overall process appears to be improving over time.
 Their commitment to a transparent business model via the Warrant Canary page is definitely a plus.

-If you’d like to consider more VPN choices, we recommend you go to our top 10 list.
+If you’d like to consider more VPN choices, take a short read through our homepage which includes our recommendations.